himza25/alx-low_level_programming/0x18-dynamic_libraries/README.md

-Task 0 : This task is about creating a dynamic library containing specific utility functions.
+Task 1 : This task is about creating a dynamic library from all the .c files in the current directory.